 When you’re moving to Australia with kids, you want to do everything you can to help them settle in.
 The last thing you want is for them to feel left out at school because they don’t understand something.
 We moved over with very young kids (our twin boys were four and started school four months after we arrived, and our daughter was two) but even though our kids were little, they still felt awkward when games they’d never heard of were mentioned.
 I was with them on their first school trip in prep when it was announced that we’d play duck, duck, goose during the break time and none of us had any idea what it was!

-Over the last three years in Australia, we’ve picked up lots of new games.
+Over the last three years in Australia, we’ve picked up lots of new Australian games for kids.
 Here’s a few of them:

 Australian games your kids will play when you emigrate

-All of these are fun outdoor games for kids.
+All of these are fun outdoor Australian kids’ games.
 The better weather here and the sheer number of parks everywhere means there are lots of Australian games to play outside and your kids are going to love it.

 Duck, Duck, Goose